fabrikaodua/fabrika-neutrino-preset/README.md

 ## Building

-`fabrika-neutrino-preset` builds static assets to the `build` directory by default when build command is run.
+`neutrino-preset-fabrika` builds static assets to the `build` directory by default when build command is run.

 ```bash
 ❯ npm run build